Religion in Cyprus: Islam

-Muslims make up about 25% of the Cypriot population.
-The island was conquered by the Ottoman General Lala Mustafa Pasha from the Venetians in 1570 A.D.
-This conquest brought with it Turkish settlement from 1571 to 1878 A.D. for administrative duties, military fortifications, and tax collection.
-Turkish Cypriots adhere to the Sunni branch of Islam.
+Muslims make up about 1.8% of the population of the government-controlled area and around 25% of the population of the entire island.
+The island was conquered by the Ottoman General Lala Mustafa Pasha from the Venetians in 1570.
+From then until 1878, mainland Turks came to Cyprus as soldiers and administrators.
+Turkish Cypriots mainly adhere to the Sunni branch of Islam.

 Sufism also plays an important role.
-Historically, Muslims were spread over the whole of Cyprus, but since 1974 they have lived primarily in the north after the Turkish invasion.
-The Ahmadiyya community has a presence in the north.
+Historically, Muslims were spread over the whole of Cyprus, but since the Turkish invasion in 1974 they have lived primarily in the north.
+Within the north there is also a small Ahmadi community.

 Several important Islamic shrines and landmarks exist on the island, including: